-- 1. Supported releases of DB2, Oracle, and Sybase can participate as a Resource Manager in a distributed XA transaction, and can be coordinated by WebSphere MQ as the XA Transaction Manager.
+1. Supported releases of DB2, Oracle, and Sybase can participate as a Resource Manager in a distributed XA transaction, and can be coordinated by WebSphere MQ as the XA Transaction Manager.
 In WebSphere Event Broker, this support is referred to as globally coordinated message flow aupport.
-On z/OS, all transactions are coordinated by Recoverable Resource Services (RRS). - If you use WebSphere MQ Version 6.0 as a transaction manager, all datasources that are connected to DB2 from message flows in both 32-bit and 64-bit execution groups must connect to 64-bit DB2 instances. - 2.
+On z/OS, all transactions are coordinated by Recoverable Resource Services (RRS).

+If you use WebSphere MQ Version 6.0 as a transaction manager, all datasources that are connected to DB2 from message flows in both 32-bit and 64-bit execution groups must connect to 64-bit DB2 instances.

+- XA coordination with 64-bit execution groups is available only with DB2 and Oracle. - 2.
+Both the Oracle Database Server and the Oracle Runtime Client are required. - 3.
 Check the readme.html file for your product to check whether a fix pack or other fix is required. - DB2 Version 8.2 is functionally equivalent to Version 8.1 FixPak 7.
-If you install DB2 Version 8.2 from the supplied CDs or DVD, you might see information that indicates the Version 8.1 level, for example when you use the command db2level. - 3.
-You can use a remote SQL Server database on Windows from a Linux or UNIX system using a supplied wire protocol driver. - 4.
-On Linux (POWER platform), XA coordination is restricted to 32-bit brokers only. - 5.
-If you have installed Linux x86 (64-bit) Red Hat Enterprise Linux AS V4.0: - DB2 is the only database supported on this operating system. - If you have installed DB2 V8 FP9, you must use a 32-bit database instance.
-If you have a later release of DB2, you can use both 32-bit and 64-bit database instances. - XA is not supported. - 6.
-If you have installed Linux zSeries (64-bit) Red Hat Enterprise Linux AS V4.0, and you install a 31-bit DB2 Runtime Client, the client must be at DB2 V8 FP10 or higher, and no other DB2 product can be installed on the same system.
-Therefore, the 64-bit DB2 server must be located on a separate Linux zSeries image from the one in which the broker is installed. - 7.
-Solaris 10 on Solaris (SPARC platform) requires DB2 Version 8 FixPak 9; Solaris 10 on Solaris (x86-64 platform) requires DB2 Version 8 FixPak 11. - 8.
+If you install DB2 Version 8.2 from the supplied CDs or DVD, you might see information that indicates the Version 8.1 level, for example when you use the command db2level. - 4.
+You must install WebSphere MQ Version 6.0.2.0 or later if you want to use DB2 Version 9.1.
+JDBC/XA is not supported with this database release. - 5.
+You can use a remote SQL Server database on Windows from a Linux or UNIX system using a supplied wire protocol driver. - 6.
+If you have installed Linux x86 (64-bit) Red Hat Enterprise Linux AS V4.0: - DB2 is the only database supported on this operating system. - If you have installed DB2 Version 8 FixPak 9, you must use a 32-bit database instance.
+If you have a later release of DB2, you can use both 32-bit and 64-bit database instances. - XA is not supported. - 7.
+If you have installed Linux zSeries (64-bit) Red Hat Enterprise Linux AS V4.0, and you install a 31-bit DB2 Runtime Client, the client must be at DB2 Version 8 FixPak 10 or higher, and no other DB2 product can be installed on the same system.
+Therefore, the 64-bit DB2 server must be located on a separate Linux zSeries image from the one in which the broker is installed. - 8.
+Solaris 10 on Solaris (SPARC platform) requires DB2 Version 8 FixPak 9; Solaris 10 on Solaris (x86-64 platform) requires DB2 Version 8 FixPak 11. - 9.
 You can use the embedded Derby database for verification, evaluation, and test purposes only.
-(Derby refers to IBM Cloudscape[TM] Version 10.0, a database product that is built on the Derby database from the

-- Apache Software Foundation.)
-For a production system, install and configure your chosen enterprise database. - 9.
-On Windows, for XA coordination with Oracle 10G on Windows, you must install Patch Set 3 for Oracle 10G (10.1.0.4.0). - 10.
+(Derby refers to IBM Cloudscape Version 10.0, a database product that is built on the Derby database from the Apache Software Foundation.)
+For a production system, install and configure your chosen enterprise database. - 10.
+For XA coordination with Oracle 10G on Windows, you must install Patch Set 3 for Oracle 10G (10.1.0.4.0). - 11.
 On z/OS, DB2 is a mandatory requirement.
 You must create a unique database for each broker.
 See the Program Directory for WebSphere Event Broker for z/OS.